-St. Patrick’s Day is upon us!
-Between the traditional meal of corned beef and cabbage and a pint (or a few) of green beer, finding a nutritious holiday meal is a bit like finding a pot of gold at the end of a rainbow.
+Pinch me!
+Saint Patrick’s Day is around the corner.
+Between the traditional meal of corned beef and cabbage or a pint (or two) of green beer, finding a nutritious meal can feel like the search for a pot of gold at the end of a rainbow – impossible.

 Virginia Mirenzi, a certified diabetes educator (CDE) with AAMG Diabetes and Endocrine Specialists, shares how to go green for St. Patty’s day with more veggies and a pot full of good luck:

-A large McDonald’s Shamrock Shake has 800 calories, 22 grams of fat and 131 grams of carbohydrates.
-Celebrate St. Patrick’s Day with a trimmed-down version of this festive treat.
+A large McDonald’s Shamrock Shake has 800 calories, 22 grams of fat, and 131 grams of carbohydrates.
+Celebrate Saint Patrick’s Day with a trimmed-down version of this festive treat.

 - 1 cup crushed ice

 - 1/2 frozen banana

 - 1/2 cup plain Greek yogurt (or vanilla yogurt) or a scoop of protein powder

 - 1 to 2 cups baby spinach

 - 4 fresh mint leaves or 1/8 to 1/4 teaspoon mint extract